nsshommo/jaycuthrell.github.io/disclosure/index.md

 ###Positions

-I do not actively trade stock market.
+I do not actively trade in the stock market.
 When I produce content on this website I will disclose my position or interest in reference by linking to this positions statement.

 I invest primarily in mutual funds and index funds but may also participate in automatic rebalancing services such as Wealthfront.